TomekLesniak/docs.pl-pl/includes/core-changes/aspnetcore/3.0/signalr-obsolete-apis.md

 #### <a name="version-introduced"></a>Wprowadzona wersja

-3.0
+3,0

 #### <a name="old-behavior"></a>Stare zachowanie

-Routing centrum sygnałów został skonfigurowany przy użyciu `UseSignalR` lub `UseConnections`.
+Routing centrum sygnałów został skonfigurowany przy użyciu `UseSignalR` lub `UseConnections` .

 #### <a name="new-behavior"></a>Nowe zachowanie